 HAMILTON: The intriguing thing about what's going on in the zebra finch brain is how much it resembles what's going on in speech areas of the human brain.
 Clayton says even though birds diverged from human ancestors more than 300 million years ago, both still seem to rely on many of the same genes for vocal communication.

-Dr. STORY LANDIS (Director, National Institute of Neurological Disorders and Stroke): Quite recently, a group described a gene that causes stuttering in Pakistani families - very surprising discovery.
+STORY LANDIS: Quite recently, a group described a gene that causes stuttering in Pakistani families - very surprising discovery.

 HAMILTON: And very puzzling.
 The gene in question doesn't have any obvious connection to speech.
 But Landis says the connection might become clear if that gene turns out to cause the bird equivalent of stuttering in the zebra finch.
 The new research appears in the journal Nature.